 If you can’t explain it properly, you don’t understand it well enough – this is true for many things, and certainly for a business.
 Like doctors, professional consultants should be empowering their clients and encourage them to self-manage.

-We need a business structure that’s transparent and easy to understand.
+Aim for a business structure that’s transparent and easy to understand.
 This also includes the finance structures and legal agreements.
-Be aware of complex structures and one-sided or fixed-term contracts.
 Don’t sign off on anything unless you understand it fully.
-Do your due-diligence.
-Take enough time to consider decisions and walk away if you feel uncomfortable or pressured.
+Do your due-diligence and take time to consider decisions.
+Walk away if you feel uncomfortable or pressured.

 #4: Beware of conflicts of interest